 Most of us have experienced temporary tinnitus—ringing in the ears after hearing very loud noises.
 One study of amateur rock musicians found temporary hearing loss and tinnitus in both ears immediately after band practice.

 Loud noises can damage hair cells in the cochlea and also the nerve that carries information to the brain, known as noise-induced hearing loss.
+Musicians are disproportionately affected by tinnitus, even though they often keep the problem hidden.
+More on musicians and tinnitus.

 You might link your tinnitus to age-related hearing loss, but Jos Jan Eggermont, a tinnitus expert from the University of Calgary in Alberta, Canada, disagrees.
 “I don't know any tinnitus that is age-related and not noise-exposed,” he told Healthy Hearing.